Osestic/74LS93_Counter_Integrated_Circuit/README.md

 ## Recommendations
-- Incorporate the Counter 74LS93 in other digital logic and electronic design and see how well it does
+- Incorporate the Counter 74LS93 in other digital logic and electronic designs and see how well it performs
 - Allow other persons to use and test the design
 - Act on the feedback accordingly